 Flammable liquid and vapour.
 Causes skin irritation.
+May cause an allergic skin reaction.
 Causes serious eye irritation.
+May cause respiratory irritation.
 Suspected of damaging the unborn child.
-Causes damage to organs (hearing organs) through prolonged or repeated exposure.
+Causes damage to organs through prolonged or repeated exposure.
 Obtain special instructions before use.
 Keep away from heat, hot surfaces, sparks, open flames and other ignition sources.
 No smoking.
-Keep container tightly closed.
 Do not breathe mist/vapours/spray.
+Use only outdoors or in a well-ventilated area.
+IF ON SKIN: Wash with plenty of soap and water.
 IF IN EYES: Rinse cautiously with water for several minutes.
 Remove contact lenses, if present and easy to do.
 Continue rinsing.
 IF exposed or concerned: Get medical advice/attention.
-Get medical advice/attention if you feel unwell.
 In case of fire: Use alcohol resistant foam or normal protein foam to extinguish.
 Store in a well-ventilated place.
 Keep cool.
 Store locked up.
 Dispose of contents/container to authorised hazardous or special waste collection point in accordance with any local regulation.